LandonTheCoder/raytrace/README.md

 ## Enhancements ##
 I have enhanced it so that it can take arguments specifying an output file, supporting PPM, BMP, and (optionally) PNG and JPEG.

-I have some quirks to help support Windows, but it isn't tested on Windows.
+I have some quirks to help support Windows, but I'm still testing Windows support.

 ## Results ##
 This is rendered at 1200×675 px, 500 samples per pixel (see `raytracer.c++`), and output in JPEG (quality 95).
 The renders are stored in the `examples/` folder.